francescojm/CRISPRcleanR/README.md

 **NEWS**
 - Added support for the direct input of FASTQ / BAM files

+- from version 2.3.1: default parameter method value of function ccr.NormfoldChanges changed from '_CPM' to 'ScalingByTotalReads' to avoid confusion with gene name CPM.

 - New Gene Summary function introduced in version 2.3.0: This function collapses single-guide RNAs (sgRNAs) depletion log fold-changes (logFCs)on a targeted gene basis, by averaging.
 In addition it computes a logFC threshold such that when considering as significantly depleted all the genes with a depletion lower than this threshold, the false discover rate (FDR) of prior known non-essential genes is below a given threshold (specificed in input).
 Finally it calls significantly depleted genes according to the computed threshold.

 - Error fixed in version 2.2.0: the function ccr.NormfoldChanges was erroneously documented as performing Median ratios normalisation but implemeted a sample scaling for total number of reads.
 This function has been now parametrised and the user can choose between the Median Ratios method or scaling for total number of reads.